 When bringing a rescued pet into your home be very aware of the subtle and sometimes not so subtle hints they give you.
-Our rescued Golden, Maggie was very fearful of loud noises-thunder, firecrackers, shotguns, pans falling out of the cabinet, etc. She needed a safe place (under the bed) and time to adjust after each episode.
-We don't know what circumstances created her fears but we loved her through them.
-She is now almost 8 years old (we got her when she was 14 months) and she can now tolerate mild storms and shotgun blasts in the woods near our home.
-She rarely gets under the bed anymore.
-Patience!
+Our rescued Golden, Maggie was very fearful of loud noises, such as, thunder, firecrackers, shotguns, pans falling out of the cabinet, etc. She needed a safe place (under the bed) and time to adjust after each episode.

 I agree Diana, sometimes it takes patience and a lot of love to bring these precious pets around.
 All of my dogs and kitties are from rescue, and I have no idea of their backgrounds when I sign the papers.